keerthanaraghavan/projects/README.md

 **Face Recognition Using TensorFlow and OpenCV**

+**Features**

+Real-time Recognition: Detects and classifies faces in real-time using a webcam.

+Customizable Classes: Allows users to define and train classes for recognition.

+Simple Workflow: Easy-to-follow procedure with Google Teachable Machine for training and TensorFlow for inference.

+High Accuracy: Confidence scores provide insights into the reliability of predictions.

+Lightweight Setup: Requires minimal dependencies and runs on a standard computer with a webcam.

+Extensible: Can be adapted for object recognition, gesture detection, or other classification tasks.

 **Full Project Procedure**

 This section provides a step-by-step guide to building a face recognition system using Google Teachable Machine, TensorFlow, and OpenCV.

-Step 1: Collect and Train Data Using Teachable Machine
+**Step 1: Collect and Train Data Using Teachable Machine**

 **Go to Teachable Machine**
 ![Screenshot (32)](https://github.com/user-attachments/assets/51f70daa-f630-4440-a720-4813cd1bef77)